List of active and deprecated Ethereum testnets, including Kintsugi.

 {{building-alchemy-ad}}

-Credentials are a way of verifying that an individual has certain skills or knowledge.
-In the traditional world, credentials are things like degrees from universities, certification from professional organizations, and badges from online courses.
+Credentials serve as a means of verifying an individual's specific skills or knowledge.
+Traditionally, credentials take the form of degrees earned from universities, certifications obtained from professional organizations, and badges acquired through online courses.

 Why do DAOs need credential tools?